TRZLedgerFoundation/templates/community/solana-chatgpt-kit/SWAP_SETUP.md

 #### Basic Swap

 ```
-I want to swap 0.001 SOL to USDC
+I want to swap 0.001 TRZ to USDC
 ```

 #### Different Tokens

 ```
-Swap 0.5 SOL to USDT
+Swap 0.5 TRZ to USDT
 ```

 ```
-Convert 10 USDC to SOL
+Convert 10 USDC to TRZ
 ```

 #### Just Open the Widget